 (Updated February 25, 2020.)
 Adopting a sustainable vegan diet could help preserve the environment, fight climate change, and establish a sustainable food system.

 (Updated November 1, 2019.)
 The planet needs us more than ever right now.
 Sea levels are rising, temperatures are becoming more extreme, storms and disasters are more severe and more often, and a growing number of people are feeling the effects of climate change.

-A lot of the public are eager to help however they can.
+A lot of the public is eager to help however they can.
 Many are pushing for a ban on straws and bringing their own shopping bags to the supermarket to fight plastic pollution.
 Some take shorter showers and others bike to work.
 And as a growing amount of research links animal agriculture to a myriad of environmental issues, people look to their plates for an avenue to change.